gottacatchenall/ms_sampling_effort/manuscript.md

 This model above doesn't consider the possibility that there are positive or negative associations which shift the realized probability of observing two species together as a consequence of their interaction.
-However, here we demonstrate that the probability of observing a false negative is _higher_ if there is some positive association between occurrence of species $A$ and $B$.
-If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is no association between the separate marginal probabilities of observing $A$ and observing $B$, denoted $P(A)$ and $P(B)$ respectfully, then the probability of observing the interaction $P(AB) = P(A)P(B)$.
+However, here we demonstrate that the probability of observing a false negative can be _higher_ if there is some positive association between occurrence of species $A$ and $B$.
+If we denote the probability that we observe an existing interaction between $A$ and $B$ as $P(AB)$, and if there is _no_ association between the marginal probabilities of observing $A$ and observing $B$, denoted $P(A)$ and $P(B)$ respectfully, then the probability of observing the interaction $P(AB) = P(A)P(B)$.